 The rate revision - Information detailing the charge type(s) associated with the service (the rate, fixed price, COGS rate and fixed COGS values) and additional information detailing the date(s) for which those values should be applied

-The following tables summarise the data members that comprise each of these categories:
+The following tables summarize the data members that comprise each of these categories:

 A unique key (as a textual string) used to identify the service

 A user-defined description or label for the service

 group or category

 An arbitrary label used to group services together

 A label for the units of measure, such as 'GB' for storage